Party of Free Change: Demise

 In the presidential and parliamentary elections of September, Iliescu tried out for a second term as President of Romania, with backing from the Democratic National Salvation Front (FDSN).
 His ticket was also endorsed by three other groups—the Humanist Party, the Socialist Democratic Party, and the PLS.
 On August 26, three of four members of the PLS permanent bureau (Boșman, Cornișteanu, and Vasile Groza) went public with their opposition to this move, attributing it to Cazimir as the fourth man.
 They voted to expel Cazimir from the bureau permanently, and also to strip him of his party membership for a nine-months "gestation period".
 This resulted in the PSL losing its only parliamentary seat; it fielded candidates in 24 counties, but acknowledged that it had no hope of passing the threshold.
 While Iliescu managed to be reconfirmed during the election, the PLS vote share fell to 0.1%.

+Cazimir appeared on the FDSN list of candidates for a Bucharest precinct, and later joined the consolidated pro-Iliescu group, eventually called Social Democratic Party (PSD).
+Such shifts were ridiculed by literary scholar Alexandru George, who invoked them in a 1996 polemic with Cazimir over Caragiale's political views: A group of intellectuals who, decade upon decade, have stood as members a totalitarian organization—under whose shadow, even if they committed no great evils, they still drew benefits for their own self-enrichment, and in any case endorsed The Regime—now, when the revolution has been won for them by other people, have come to establish a farcical party of their own—precisely one whose primary purpose is to endorse The Regime, yet again...